 The show, however, does not make is as much of a cat and mouse chase, as we see it become a study of how forensic linguistics helped track down the criminal.
 We are given flashbacks of Fitz’s life as we understand how he veered away from the conventional methods to steer towards linguistics, ultimately finding his break when the Unabomber released his manifesto titled ‘Industrial Society and its Future’, where he argued why his bombings were necessary.

-In the upcoming season, the story will shift focus to one of the largest manhunts that took place in the history of the US, following the 1996 Atlanta Olympics bombings.
-It will also focus on the media outrage that consumed the life of Jewell, the guard who acted as a hero but ended up being wrongly accused of the crime.
+In the upcoming season, the story shifts focus to one of the largest manhunts that took place in the history of the US, following the 1996 Atlanta Olympics bombings.
+It follows the media outrage that consumed the life of Jewell, the guard who acted as a hero but ended up being wrongly accused of the crime.
 Around this time, cameras were allowed inside the courtroom, and although the guard was released a few days later, and the real perpetrator, Eric Rudolph, was captured, Jewell’s life was never the same.
-We will see Jewell take on the FBI and the media, trying to clear his name.
-Rudolph, for his part, escaped to the wilderness after setting off the bomb.
-He tried to avoid capture, leading law enforcement on their manhunt, while Jewell had to sit and face the rap.
-The future of the series seems interesting from where we are.
-Film buffs will also be interested to know that a film about the Atlanta Olympic bombings is also in the works and might have Clint Eastwood as the director.
-It is titled ‘The Ballad of Richard Jewell ‘.

 Manhunt Season 2 Release Date: When will it premiere?